msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 plotdistribution(assessment)
 ```

-Once the neural Bayes estimator has passed our assessment, it may then be applied to observed data, with parametric/non-parametric bootstrap-based uncertainty quantification facilitated by [`bootstrap`](@ref) and [`confidenceinterval`](@ref).
+Once the neural Bayes estimator has been assessed, it may then be applied to observed data, with parametric/non-parametric bootstrap-based uncertainty quantification facilitated by [`bootstrap`](@ref) and [`confidenceinterval`](@ref).
 Below, we use simulated data as a substitute for observed data:
 ```
 Z = simulate(θ, m)     # pretend that this is observed data θ̂(Z)                   # point estimates from the observed data θ̃ = bootstrap(θ̂, Z)    # non-parametric bootstrap estimates confidenceinterval(θ̃)  # confidence interval from the bootstrap estimates
 ```

-## Time series (AR1)

-## Irregular spatial data